UBC-biol525D/UBC-biol525D.github.io/index.md

 There are two sessions a day, from 10am to Noon and from 2pm to 4pm.

-The course will be run in person on the UBC campus in the Darwin room in the Biodiversity Research Centre (Room 303 in the BRC).
+The course will be run in person on the UBC campus in room 435 of the Henry Angus Building.

 ## Basic course structure